SFDigitalServices/sf-dahlia-pattern-library/README.md

 ```

 ## Deploying to Heroku

+Note: Because we're deploying a subtree to heroku, pushing to an existing app gives the following error:

+`Updates were rejected because the tip of your current branch is behind`

+To Fix:

+1. `heroku apps:destroy --app sf-dahlia-pattern-library`

+1. `heroku create sf-dahlia-pattern-library`

 Note: Make sure you have write access to the Heroku app before doing the following commands.

 Add heroku git: `git remote add heroku git@heroku.com:sf-dahlia-pattern-library.git`